As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 Sometimes we get lucky and missing deadlines doesn’t affect our finances or our credit score but most times it does and it quickly leads to financial overwhelm.

-Deadlines make for overwhelm which leads to financial stress
+Deadlines can overwhelm us which leads to financial stress

 According to the Pareto Principle (80/20 rule), 20 percent of something is always responsible for 80% of the results.

 Not all the actions we have on our to-do list will improve our finances.
-So you have to figure, what are 2 or 3 financial behaviors you need to focus on in order to change your current financial state.
+So you have to figure out what financial behaviors you need to focus on in order to change your current financial state.

 To see long term changes we need to prioritize the actions that will make the greatest impact on our finances.